 Drogues Info Service: information, listening, and guidance at 0 800 23 13 13, a free and anonymous service.

-Product analysis: the SINTES system and certain analysis networks allow, depending on the situation, to document the composition of suspicious products.
-Professionals can direct you to the appropriate services.
+Product analysis: the SINTES system and certain analysis networks can, depending on the situation, document the composition of suspicious products.
+Professionals can direct to the appropriate services.

 In case of severe symptoms, do not try to identify the substance first.